Nodes and pools in Azure Batch

 The number of compute nodes is referred to as a target because, in some situations, your pool might not reach the desired number of nodes.
 For example, a pool might not achieve the target if it reaches the core quota for your Batch account first.
 Or, the pool might not achieve the target if you have applied an automatic scaling formula to the pool that limits the maximum number of nodes.

 When you create an Azure Batch pool, you can choose from among almost all the VM families and sizes available in Azure.
 Azure offers a range of VM sizes for different workloads, including specialized HPC or GPU-enabled VM sizes.
+Note that node sizes can only be chosen at the time a pool is created.
+In other words, once a pool is created, its node size cannot be changed.

 For more information, see Choose a VM size for compute nodes in an Azure Batch pool.